-Hull Surveys give a great insight into the strength, integrity and condition of a hull and its apertures, be that a sail yacht hull, fishing or sports boat hull, canal boat or houseboat hull.
+Structural hull surveys give a detailed insight into the strength, integrity and condition of a hull and its apertures.

-A Hull Survey includes the hull, its stiffening and supporting structures, its keel(s), rudder(s), skeg(s), hull to deck join, deck, coachroof, superstructure and through hull fittings.
-In most cases comment will also be made on associated parts such as chainplates, and how they are connected to the hull.
+The survey covers the hull, its stiffening and supporting structures, its keel(s), rudder(s), skeg(s), hull to deck join, deck, coachroof, superstructure and through hull fittings.

-Hull Surveys are important if it is suspected that a vessel has been damaged in heavy weather, during transport or in a collision, or if osmosis, corrosion or and/or rot is suspected.
-Not all hull problems are as easy to spot as they are in the photos below.
+Structural hull surveys are vital if it is suspected that a vessel has been damaged in heavy weather, during transport or been involved in a collision, or if osmosis, corrosion or and/or rot is suspected.

-If the vessel is a project, and requires full restorative work, it is important for a yacht and craft surveyor to thoroughly inspect a hull to know the structure is sound before commencing that work, as the bulkhead tabbing, floors, stringers, frames and belly pans are difficult to access once the fit out has begun.
+If the vessel is a project, and requires full restorative work, it is important for a surveyor to thoroughly inspect a hull to know the structure is sound before commencing that work, as the bulkhead tabbing, floors, stringers, frames and belly pans are difficult/impossible to access once the fit out has begun.